 - Avoid upsetting conversations

-- Don’t watch TV, play video games, or use your laptop or phone, because these things stimulate your brain and can make it harder to fall asleep
+- Don’t watch TV, play video games, or use your laptop, phone, or eBook, because the blue light from the screen can make it difficult to fall asleep.

 Going to sleep: